 Brittle Coat Test: HG-502.4 – A procedure of coating a product with a brittle coating – usually lime, and pressurizing it until the coating flakes off.
 It is both simple and less conservative than the burst test making it the favorite test method.
 See comments on stainless above.

-Proof Test: HLW-502 – Section HLW has different requirements for burst testing from section HG – only the brittle coat procedure (like HG-502.4 is allowed), regardless of use of stainless material.
-We have seen interesting situations where manufacturers of stainless boilers must burst once to HG-502.3 and a second time to this section if the product is to be CRN registered to both HLW and H stamp use.
+Proof Test: HLW-502 – Section HLW has very different requirements for burst testing from section HG – only the brittle coat procedure (like HG-502.4 is allowed), regardless of use of stainless material.
+Stainless boiler parts must burst tested once to HG-502.3 and a second time by brittle coat test to this section if the part is to be used in both HLW and H stamp boilers.

 Burst testing rules for Section I are found in A-22.
 Two methods are provided based on yielding (strain and displacement) and one on bursting the part:

 Yield Point: A-22.5 – For a yielding based test (strain or displacement testing), the yield point must be “sharp kneed”.
 Our current understanding is that this precludes strain or displacement testing of stainless steel parts.
-See comments on stainless steel above.
-Also watch out for the restrictions imposed by A-188.8.131.52 on the difference between the yield and tensile point.
+See the caution on stainless steel above.
+Also watch out for the restrictions imposed by A-22.214.171.124 on the difference between the yield and tensile point this is often a way of describing stainless steel.

 Strain Testing: A-22.6.1 – A test based on measuring the strain in a part to prove that it did not yield under test.
 See A-22.5.